sherwin-leung/date-benny-jung/README.md

-if you're reading this, THEN PLEASE DATE HIM IF YOU'RE A FEMALE (tho shoot your shot if you're a male ig)
+# if you're reading this, THEN PLEASE DATE HIM IF YOU'RE A FEMALE 😭
+(tho shoot your shot if you're a male ig, we're not picky at this point)